 Rising sea levels lead directly to increased risk of storm surge from hurricanes, as the storm surge is on top of an elevated baseline.
-Given typical return periods for storm surges along the Gulf Coast, a 1 meter relative sea level rise produces a doubling of storm surge risk, as a surge that would in the past have been expected have a 1% chance of occurring in any given year would in the future have a 2% chance of occurring in any given year.
+Given typical return periods for storm surges along the Gulf Coast, 83 a 1 meter relative sea level rise produces a doubling of storm surge risk, as a surge that would in the past have been expected have a 1% chance of occurring in any given year would in the future have a 2% chance of occurring in any given year.
 The places along the coast with the largest rates of relative sea level rise may have a doubled storm surge risk by 2050 relative to the risk at the beginning of the 20th century, purely due to the relative sea level rise itself.

-An additional element of enhanced risk is provided by an expected increase in the intensity of very strong hurricanes, despite an expected lack of increase, or even a decrease, in hurricane frequency overall.
-Different research studies have produced some conflicting results, and local trends over the western Gulf of Mexico will also be affected by changes in wind patterns for which global climate models have little predictive skill.
-At this point, the enhanced risk is difficult to quantify, but substantial scientific progress on this topic is likely as climate models become better able to simulate the observed spatial distribution, frequency, and intensity of hurricanes.
+An additional element of enhanced risk is provided by an expected increase in the intensity of very strong hurricanes, despite an expected lack of increase, or even a decrease, in hurricane frequency overall.84 Different research studies have produced some conflicting results, and local trends over the western Gulf of Mexico will also be affected by changes in wind patterns for which global climate models have little predictive skill.
+While some recent research has pointed to an apparent trend for United States tropical cyclones to move more slowly at landfall, much like Hurricane Harvey, other research suggests that Texas may be spared from such a slowdown.85 At this point, the enhanced risk is difficult to quantify, but substantial scientific progress on this topic is likely as climate models become better able to simulate the observed spatial distribution, frequency, and intensity of hurricanes.86